newrelic-experimental/newrelic-sketch-java/Indexer.md

 ## Class Hierarchy

-The indexers are in its own [Indexer Java package](src/main/java/com/newrelic/nrsketch).
-The package is self contained.
+The indexers are in its own [Indexer Java package](src/main/java/com/newrelic/nrsketch/indexer).
+The package is self-contained.
 It can be used without the rest of NrSketch.
 The class hierarchy in the package is:

     BucketIndexer // Interface